Contract: Implied terms

+Contract transition

+Contract transition refers to the process or period of adaptation to becoming ready to perform the contract: this may involve appointing or redesignating staff, acquiring resources or infrastructure or establishing a supply chain, and mobilising a contract delivery team to succeed the "deal team" who won the contract.

+Performance

+Performance refers to the completion of the tasks or obligations anticipated by the contract.
+In some cases, such as a retail purchase transaction, the formation and performance of the contract occur at the same time, but when a contract involves a promise to do something in the future, performance refers to the later fulfillment of that promise.
+Performance varies according to the particular circumstances.
+While a contract is being performed, it is called an executory contract, and when it is completed it is an executed contract: "performance" may also be referred to as the "execution" of a contract.
+In some cases there may have been substantial performance but not complete performance, which allows the performing party to be partially compensated.

 Remedies

 Remedies for breach of contract generally include damages or forms of specific relief, including but not limited to: specific performance, injunctions, declaratory relief, and rescission.
 The availability of different remedies varies from jurisdiction to jurisdiction, with common law jurisprudence preferring to award damages where possible while civil law jurisdictions are more inclined toward specific relief.

 In the United Kingdom and Singapore, breach of contract is defined in the Unfair Contract Terms Act 1977 as: [i] non-performance, [ii] poor performance, [iii] part-performance, or [iv] performance which is substantially different from what was reasonably expected.
 Innocent parties may repudiate (cancel) the contract only for a major breach (breach of condition), but they may always recover compensatory damages, provided that the breach has caused foreseeable loss.

 Damages

 There are several different types of damages that may be awarded for breach of contract.